jesse-r-s-hines/ShellAdventure/README.md

 #### Optional:
 By default, you need to run docker as root.
-Since *Shell Adventure* uses Docker, you will either have to run *Shell Adventure* as root or add your user to the `docker` group to allow running Docker
+Since *Shell Adventure* uses Docker, you will either have to run *Shell Adventure* as root or add your user to the `docker` group to allow running Docker:
 ```bash
 sudo groupadd docker
 sudo usermod -aG docker $USER